 Bordeauxs were among those who made that unforgettable trip.

-special recognition goes to Jack Stroh of Walsenburg, Colorado who has achieved
+special recognition goes to Jack Stroh of Walsenburg, Colorado who achieved the

 Great Britain.
-Jack is a very special person and a real credit to our
+Jack was a very special person and a real credit to our

 the early days of ASHBA, the official paper for members was The Fold,